Column of Constantine (Çemberlitaş) and Mescid El-Nuruosmaniye

 Stepping through the Nuruosmaniye Gate, visitors are transported into a labyrinth of history and commerce, where the vibrant atmosphere of the Grand Bazaar awaits.
 This gate symbolizes the threshold between the old and new, inviting explorers to discover the endless treasures within—from handcrafted goods and antiques to spices and textiles, each telling its own story of Istanbul's illustrious past and dynamic present.

-In this guide, we'll explore how to reach Çemberlitaş, a district brimming with historical treasures, including the iconic Column of Constantine, Çemberlitaş Hamam, and Nuruosmaniye Mosque.
+How to reach Çemberlitaş, a district brimming with historical treasures, including the iconic Column of Constantine, Çemberlitaş Hamam, and Nuruosmaniye Mosque.
 Whether you're a history enthusiast or simply looking to soak in the local culture, Çemberlitaş has something to offer for every traveler.

 Reaching Çemberlitaş: Transportation Options